 When contracting, members should always be aware of which party to the contract assumes the liability in the event of a lawsuit by a third party.
 This is usually identified in the hold harmless agreement provision, which requires one contracting party to respond to certain legal liabilities of the other party.

-Members need to understand which party is taking responsibility for certain liability in the hold harmless agreement.
+Members need to understand which party is taking responsibility for what liability in the hold harmless and indemnification clause.
 If not properly worded, the member may unintentionally assume liability.

-The following is sample language that places the liability with the vendor/independent contractor or the other party to the contract.
+The following is sample language that places the liability with the vendor, independent contractor or other party to the contract.
 Wording should be modified or tailored to fit each individual situation.

 The vendor agrees to defend, indemnify and hold (member name), its employees and officials harmless from any claims, demands, actions or causes of action, including reasonable attorney’s fees and expenses arising out of any act or omission on the part of the vendor, or its subcontractors, partners or independent contractors or any of their agents or employees in the performance of or with relation to any of the work or services to be performed or furnished by the vendor or the subcontractors, partners, or independent contractors or any of their agents or employees under the agreement.